3stack-software/meteor-embox-value/README.md

  * `lazy` - if truthy, it will use a `LazyBox` instead of a `Box`. `LazyBox`'s stop computing if not used by another reactive computation.

-You should also call `wrappedFn.stop()` when the box longer required.
+You should also call `boxedFn.stop()` when the box longer required.
 Or, use the template integration.